rashid262/T20-Cricket-Analysis/README.md

 - Team performance
 ### Running the Code

-simply just clone the repo and see the PowerBI file you your PowerBI Desktop
+simply just clone the repo and see the PowerBI file your PowerBI Desktop